1991 was an epic year, as two legends were born that year – the Internet and me as we know it today.

 - Set up an encrypted e-mail.

 - Use Tor Network.
 Tor is a network consisting of thousands of relays (also known as volunteer nodes).
-Directing the traffic through these nodes, helps users hide their real IP address.
+Directing the traffic through these nodes helps users hide their real IP address.
+Probably the easiest way to use the Tor network is via a Tor browser.

 - Use Smart DNS to replace your DNS’s default servers.
-Smart DNS is the smart solution that helps you access geo-blocked streaming websites like BBC iPlayer of Netflix.
-Even if Smart DNS does not change your real IP, it is capable to bypass restrictions by tricking websites into seeing your location as a legitimate one.
+Smart DNS (Smart Domain Name Server) is the smart solution that helps you access geo-blocked websites (or even gaming websites) like BBC iPlayer, Youtube, or Netflix.
+Even if the Smart DNS server does not change your real IP and virtual location, it can bypass restrictions by tricking websites into seeing your location as a legitimate one.

 - Subscribe to a VPN service.
 The VPN service is the best way to fight for your online freedom, just like the garlic clove is the perfect weapon against vampires.
-Most of the online freedom advocates are recommending the VPN as being perfect not only to bypass online restrictions but to encrypt your traffic and enjoy a secure online connection.
+Most online freedom advocates recommend the VPN as perfect not only to bypass online restrictions and access streaming websites but to encrypt your traffic and enjoy a secure Internet connection.

 What is a VPN for internet censorship?

-Most of the online freedom advocates are recommending the VPN as being perfect not only to bypass online restrictions but to encrypt your traffic and enjoy a secure online connection.
+Most online freedom advocates recommend the VPN as perfect not only to bypass online restrictions but to encrypt your traffic, secure your P2P file-sharing activities, and enjoy a secure online connection.

-Vampire Permanent Neutralizer Virtual Private Network is a legal technology that creates waves among internet users these days.
+Vampire Permanent Neutralizer Virtual Private Network is a legal and valuable technology that creates waves among internet users these days.
 For many, VPN technology represents a real challenge, and they simply avoid it.
-While, in reality, even if the whole principle is complex, you can use it as simple as you use any other application.
+In reality, even if the whole principle is complex, you can use it as simple as you use any other application.

-Developed as a solution to help employees to securely access a company’s network, the VPN switched into being a Swiss Army knife, suitable for a lot of online activities.
+Developed as a solution to help employees securely access a company’s network (which is now available as a VPN concentrator solution too), the VPN switched into being a Swiss Army knife, suitable for many online activities.

-As your whole internet traffic is encrypted, your ISP is not able to track your online activities.
+As your whole internet traffic is encrypted, your ISP (Internet Service Provider) is not able to track your online activities.
 Also, the destination server you try to access has no idea of the traffic source.
 Cool, isn’t it?

 How does a VPN service work?